emptythevoid/flipperzero/README.md

 # Interesting or Obscure things you may find here:

+Proof of Concept BadUSB code for saving data back to the Flipper SD card (Windows-only, so far)

 SubGhz remote files for a WEN 3410 air filtration system (replacement remote msrp $17)

 TOPCON remote file for a vision test machine (untested)

-Proof of Concept code for saving data back to the Flipper SD card when using BadUSB (Windows-only, so far)

 SubGhz remote files for a Planet Projector